-Federal Pell Grants are available, based on financial need and the cost of attendance.
-The Federal Pell Grants program is the largest of the federal student aid programs.
-It is an entitlement program, which means if you qualify for it, you will receive the funds awarded to you.
-The amount of a student's Pell Grant is contingent on the federal government's educational budget.
-The Department of Education determines a student's eligibility for Federal Pell Grant funds based on the information provided on your federal aid application (FAFSA).
+Federal Pell Grants are awarded to undergraduate students based on financial need and the cost of attendance.
+The Pell Grants program is the largest federal student aid program.
+As an entitlement program, students who qualify for a Pell Grant will receive the funds awarded.
+The amount of a Pell Grant is contingent on the federal government's educational budget.
+The Department of Education determines a student's eligibility for Federal Pell Grant funds based on the information provided on your Free Application for Federal Student Aid (FAFSA).
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor's or professional degree.
-Awards amounts are determined each year by Congress; currently awards range from $5,815 to $598.

-Students who are eligible to receive a Federal Pell Grant, as indicated on their Financial Aid Award, where the Federal Pell Grant creates a Title IV (federal grants and loans) credit balance may receive a refund in the form of a check during the first 7 days of the academic enrollment period to purchase books and supplies.
-To be eligible for the school credit students must meet the following criteria:
+Students who are eligible to receive a Federal Pell Grant, as indicated in their financial aid package, where the Federal Pell Grant creates a Title IV (federal grants and loans) credit balance may receive a refund in the form of a check during the first seven days of the academic enrollment period to purchase books and supplies.
+To be eligible for the school credit, students must meet the following criteria:

 Students may receive any other credit balance funds by check within 14 days from which the credit occurred.

-Awards ranging from $200 to $4,000 may be made to students in need of financial aid.
-Each year, the Department of Education allocates SEOG grants funds to Wells College.
+A grant for undergraduate students with exceptional financial need, FSEOG awards range from $200 to $4,000.
+Each year, the Department of Education allocates FSEOG grants funds to Wells College.
 Filing the Free Application for Federal Student Aid is the student's application for these funds.
 According to federal guidelines, Federal SEOG funds must first be awarded to students of exceptional financial need, therefore Federal Pell Grant recipients have first priority in receiving these funds.
 The average Wells College SEOG award is $500.

-Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+Through the College Cost Reduction and Access Act of 2007, Congress created the TEACH Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve that will be available electronically on a Department of Education website.
 The agreement specifies the conditions under which the grant will be awarded, the teaching service requirements, and includes an acknowledgement by you that you understand that if you do not meet the teaching service requirements you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were disbursed.
-To receive a Federal TEACH Grant students must meet certain academic achievement requirements: be above the 75th percentile on one or part of an admissions test (such as the SAT or ACT) or have at least a 3.25 cumulative GPA for the first payment period — in high school for first year students and in college for other students.
-Students who are not first-time students will be required to meet a minimum 3.25 cumulative GPA to be eligible.
+To receive a Federal TEACH Grant students must meet certain academic achievement requirements: Be above the 75th percentile on one or part of an admissions test (such as the SAT or ACT) or have at least a 3.25 cumulative grade point average (GPA) for the first payment period — in high school for first year students and in college for other students.
+Students who are not first-time students must have a minimum 3.25 cumulative GPA to be eligible.